AdobeDocs/contributor.en/help/writing-essentials/markdown.md

 Markdown supports the placement of code blocks both inline in a sentence and as a separate "fenced" block between sentences.
 For details, see [Markdown's native support for code blocks](https://daringfireball.net/projects/markdown/syntax#precode)

-Use back ticks ( \` ) to create inline code styles within a paragraph.
-To create a specific multi-line code block, add three back ticks (\`\`\`) before and after the code block (called a "fenced code block" in Markdown and just a "code block" component in AEM).
+Use back ticks ( &grave; ) to create inline code styles within a paragraph.
+To create a specific multi-line code block, add three back ticks (&grave;&grave;&grave;) before and after the code block (called a "fenced code block" in Markdown and just a "code block" component in AEM).
 For fenced code blocks, add the code language after the first set of back ticks so that Markdown correctly highlights code syntax.
-Example: \`\`\`javascript
+Example: &grave;&grave;&grave;javascript

 Examples: